Alamink/Project_7/README.md

 FlightSurety is a sample application project for Udacity's Blockchain course.

+## requirement to run project wihtout error
+In Ganache make sure you have min of 100 accounts.
+In Ganache set GAS PRICE to 20000000000 and GAS LIMIT to 9999999

 ## Install

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.